Everyone knows an aspirin a day keeps heart attacks away. But is a daily dose of aspirin “right” for you ? It’s time to weigh up the evidence

 Cells are continuously chatting to the cells in the neighbourhood via the eicosanoid language.

-Listening in on the cell chit chat is quite difficult, because cells whisper to one another so the chemicals only exist for a very brief period of time, at extremely low levels.
+Listening in on the cell chit chat is quite difficult, because levels of these chemicals is extremely low and they only exist for a very brief period of time.
 Scientists are still trying to learn the language, but they have identified a number of these chemicals.

 Some of the more well known chemicals in the language are